satyaborg/pose-estimation-detection/README.md

 **An alternative for improving the model along with deep learning is to include heuristics, in the form of calculation of the skeletal points’ relative distances from each other.**

- **FPS & estimation/detection varies with CPU/GPU power**
+ **FPS & estimation/detection varies with the CPU/GPU power.**

 ### Dependencies

-The following was test
+The following are required :

 - python3
 - tensorflow 1.9.0 (works well even with CPU version)